-Creative Health Care Managements’s 2013 International Relationship-Based Care Symposium brings together an international community of compassionate, courageous leaders, from those who serve at the point of care and service to those who serve in the boardroom, all of whom are committed to transforming health care through Relationship-Based Care.
+Creative Health Care Management’s 2013 International Relationship-Based Care Symposium brought together an international community of compassionate, courageous leaders, from those who serve at the point of care and service to those who serve in the boardroom, all of whom are committed to transforming health care through Relationship-Based Care.

-The purpose of this event is to showcase the impact that bold, courageous leaders have made on culture, quality, safety, and the colleague, patient, and family experience using Relationship-Based Care.
-This unique event facilitates the exchange of the ideas, skills, and innovations that have the greatest impact on transforming cultures.
+The event showcased the impact that bold, courageous leaders have made on culture, quality, safety, and the colleague, patient, and family experience using Relationship-Based Care.

-Brené Brown, PhD, LMSW is a research professor at the University of Houston Graduate College of Social Work.
+Brené Brown, PhD, LMSW, is the author of the #1 New York Times Bestseller, Daring Greatly: How the Courage to Be Vulnerable Transforms the way we Live, Love, Parent, and Lead.
+She is a research professor at the University of Houston Graduate College of Social Work.
 She has spent the past decade studying vulnerability, courage, worthiness, and shame.
-Her 2010 TEDxHouston talk on the power of vulnerability is one of TED’s most watched talks.
+Her 2010 TEDxHouston talk on the power of vulnerability is one of TED's most watched talks.
 Watch video.

 Daniel Pink is an acclaimed speaker and the author of four provocative books about the changing world of work, including A Whole New Mind, and the #1 New York Times best seller, DRIVE: The Surprising Truth about What Motivates Us.
 Watch video.